-Banana Oat Pancakes are a healthier pancake that still tastes indulgent.
-With oats for protein and fiber and a banana providing most of the sweetness - they’re pancakes with a healthy twist!
+Banana Oat Pancakes are an easy pancake that still tastes indulgent.
+With the texture of whole oats and a banana providing most of the sweetness - they’re pancakes you and your kids will love!

 When the temperature begins to drop, and everyone's minds turn to pumpkin spice, mine turns to... oatmeal?
 Yup.
 I start craving granola, oatmeal cookies, oatmeal bars, and these delicious Banana Oat Pancakes!

 I'm not normally a banana person either, but when I can add one to bring warmth and sweetness to a recipe, like a coffee cake or banana muffins, I'm all in!
 Together, the bananas and the oatmeal make a fluffy, hearty, and sweet pancake that you won't even suspect is good for you!

 I'm betting you have most of these ingredients in your kitchen right now, but I aIso provide some good substitutions below.
 Let's go make some pancakes!
 And tomorrow try my Lemony Pancakes with ricotta and fresh blueberries!

 (Note: For best results, refrigerated products, such as dairy and eggs, should be at room temperature, so take them out of the fridge about 30 minutes before you start.
 Go drink some coffee.)